zizroc/villager/README.md

 }
 ```

-The agent manager can also be used to pair agents, representitive of a relationship or social bond.
+The agent manager can also be used to pair agents, representative of a relationship or social bond.
 ```
 agent_mgr$agent_mgr$connect_agents(mother, father)
 ```

 ### Creating & Managing Resources

 Resources are similar to agents in that they're both R6 classes, are instantiated similarly, and are also managed by an object passed into the model.
-An example of creating resources and adding them to the simualtion is given below.
+An example of creating resources and adding them to the simulation is given below.

 ```
 test_model <- function(current_state, previous_state, model_data, agent_mgr, resource_mgr) {